 Spend an adequate amount of time talking about the specifics in your case, and answer his or her questions honestly.
 Take a list of your own questions and a notepad and pen to jot down notes.
 End the visit by letting each one know that you’re considering all your options and you’ll be in touch within a few days.

-6. Watch for These Red Flags
+6. Look for Red Flags

 Watch out for anyone who tries to pressure you into signing with them immediately.
 You shouldn’t feel like you have to retain anyone without thinking it over.